|Scientific name:||Lycorma deliculata|

 - Destroy it!
 Scrape off and destroy egg masses by crushing them in rubbing alcohol, hand sanitizer, or soapy water.
 Destroy nymphs and adults by crushing them.
 Keep any samples in a sealable container to provide to the Canadian Food Inspection Agency (CFIA) for confirmation.

 - Observe and Report.
 Visit inspection.canada.ca/pests to find out how to report your sighting to your local CFIA office.
-Visit www. reportcanadainvasives.ca to learn more about other ways that you can report your sighting.
+Visit reportcanadainvasives.ca to learn how to report invasive species sightings in your province/territory or use a reporting app.

 If a spotted lanternfly invasion occurs, other management actions include insecticide application, trunk traps, removal of preferred host trees, and use of detection dogs to find egg masses (Francese et al. 2020, Nixon et al. 2020, Cook et al. 2021, Essler et al. 2021).